 Introduction to Journalism is a full-year course that introduces students to effective journalism practices, as well as what it means to be a successful journalist.
 The goals of this course are fourfold: 1) increased civic engagement and information literacy; 2) studying the history of journalism and the ethics and professional standards that guide journalists; 3) developing fluency with media tools (professional camera equipment, design software); 4) gaining confidence in interviewing, reporting and research.
-Introduction to Journalism is the prerequisite for joining the staff of any advanced journalism course (Talon, Winged Post, Harker Aquila, the Humans of Harker project).
-Because this is an Extra Period Option course. students may take this course in addition to their full academic loads.
-The course carries one-half credit for a full year of participation.
+Intro to Journalism is the prerequisite for joining the staff of any advanced journalism course (Talon, Winged Post, Harker Aquila, the Humans of Harker project).
+Prerequisite: None.